Annex 2 - Authorized Federal Uses of the SIN

 A. Legislated Uses of the SIN

-In accordance with the Department of Human Resources and Skills Development Act and the Employment Insurance Act, the Canada Employment Insurance Commission is responsible for issuing SINs and for maintaining a register containing information necessary to identify applicants for EI benefits.
-People who have lost a job, applied for EI or participated in employment programs administrated by Employment and Social Development Canada (ESDC) or third parties, are eligible for benefits.
-Those who participated in services funded by HRSDC, but administered by provincial or territorial governments, who are also entitled to EI benefits and must provide their SIN to the appropriate administrative body.
+In accordance with the Department of Human Resources and Skills Development Act and the Employment Insurance Act, the Canada Employment Insurance Commission is responsible for assigning SINs and maintaining a Register.
+People who have lost a job applied for EI or participated in employment programs administrated by Employment and Social Development Canada (ESDC) or third parties, are eligible for benefits.
+Those who participated in services funded by HRSDC, but administered by provincial or territorial governments, are also entitled to EI benefits and must provide their SIN to appropriate administrative body.

 - Income Tax Act